 SELECTION OF PROJECTS BEING PROPOSED FOR RESEARCH FUNDING

 During this stage, MassDOT reviews the submitted Research Problem Statements and selects which ones will be advanced for potential funding.
-A list of the recently proposed research project statements for 2020 is provided below.
-You can click on the listed projects for more information on what the studies entail.

-SUBMISSION OF RESEARCH PROJECT INTEREST STATEMENTS BY RESEARCHERS
+SUBMISSION OF PI INTEREST STATEMENTS BY RESEARCHERS

-SELECTION OF PIs FOR PROPOSED RESEARCH PROJECTS
+SELECTION OF PIs FOR RESEARCH PROJECTS